paul-g/brabble/performance-aware-programming/lecture3.md

 * Current architectures support 256 bit wide vector instructions

-* Can perform 8 single precision floating point instructions simultaneously
+* Can perform 8 single precision (or 4 double precision) floating point instructions simultaneously

+* Many current compilers understand this and can optimise your code -- _vectorizing compilers_

-## Vectorization
+## Vectorization - Example

 ![](img/vectorization.png)

-## Vectorization
-* Many current compilers understand this and can optimise your code

-* What it is
-* What is the support for it
-* What it's good for

 ## Wait - does Java know about Vectorization?

 * It's worth taking a step back

+\pause

 * We are coding this in Java
-    * What does Java compile to? _Bytecode_
+    * What does Java compile to? _Bytecode_...
     * _Bytecode_ is supposed to be _architecture_ independent
+    * Will the JVM be able to vectorise the _bytecode_, at runtime?
+    * How can we observe this?

 ## A look at the Bytecode